 We believe our NEOs' compensation should align our executives' interests with that of our stockholders over the long-term through achievement of strategic corporate objectives that are fundamental to our business and that are intended to create long-term stockholder value.
-Our executive compensation programs are designed to be competitive with our peer group to enable us to attract, motivate, reward, and retain outstanding talent.
+Our executive compensation programs are designed to be competitive within our industry and within our peer group to enable us to attract, motivate, reward, and retain outstanding talent.
 Our compensation programs are based on the following key principles:

-- Link a direct and meaningful proportion of pay with performance and achievement of corporate and individual goals; - Clearly align our executives' interests with those of our stockholders through equity compensation;

-- Achieve a mix of overall compensation that is competitive in the industry in which we compete for executive talent; and - Recognize individual contributions, teamwork and corporate performance.
+- Link a direct and meaningful proportion of pay with performance and achievement of corporate and individual goals; - Clearly align our executives' interests with those of our stockholders through equity compensation; - Achieve a mix of cash and equity within overall compensation that is competitive in the industry in which we compete for executive talent; and - Recognize individual contributions, teamwork and corporate performance.